natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  a. *lucode (Land use code)*: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.), must match the LULC raster above.

  b. *LULC_desc*: Descriptive name of land use/land cover class (optional)

+ c. *LULC_cat*: Contains one of the following four categories: "water", "wetlands", "built", and "veg".
+Both standing and flowing water bodies should be assigned to the "water" category.
+Urban and paved areas should be assigned to built.
+All areas that are not water, wetland or built should be assigned to "veg".
+This is used to determine which function is used to calculate AET.

- c. *root_depth*: The maximum root depth for vegetated land use classes, given in integer millimeters.
+ d. *root_depth*: The maximum root depth for vegetated land use classes, given in integer millimeters.
 This is often given as the depth at which 95% of a vegetation type's root biomass occurs.
 We apply different equations for a few special cases where the generic Budyko curve approach is not appropriate.
-In these cases, the rooting depth should be set in the following way: Water bodies (standing water and flowing water) should be given a value of -1.
-Wetlands should be given a value of -2.
-Built areas (e.g., urban and paved) should be assigned a value of -3.
+In these cases, the rooting depth should be set to NA.

- d. *Kc*: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant energy/transpiration characteristics to modify the reference evapotranspiration, which is based on alfalfa.
-Coefficients should be multiplied by 1000, so that the final etk values given in the table are integers ranging between 1 and 1500.
+ e. *Kc*: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant energy/transpiration characteristics to modify the reference evapotranspiration, which is based on alfalfa.
+Coefficients should be multiplied by 1000, so that the final Kc values given in the table are integers ranging between 1 and 1500.
 (Some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).

 9. **seasonality factor (Z) (required).** Floating point value on the order of 1 to 10 corresponding to the seasonal distribution of precipitation (see Appendix A for more information).